Friday, June 25, 2010

 Scenario 2: This occurs when you're on the other end of the assessment and the person who is doing the assessing is about to deliver some bad news but doesn't want to hurt you.
 But you can tell, again, by the tone, diction and body language that the bad news is coming.
 And in order to spare that person of having to bring down the hatchet, you merely end the conversation right then and there.
 And that's the end.

 This happens with relationships that likely weren't meant to be in the first place but still hurt when they end.
+I really hate these all too common situations.

 In any case, reading between the lines keeps you on your toes.
 It keeps your senses sharp, and in some cases, it can spare people from being in uncomfortable and potentially painful situations.
 It's another one of those lifelong lessons.
 But the more you master it, the better off you are in professional and personal relationships.